Monica Brinson is a 2025 candidate

 On top of Monica’s vast portfolio and being on the presidential and governor’s electoral ballot, she was also one of the lead founders and architects of the recall committee to repeal Governor Phil Murphy due to him being a less than sub-par leader.
 She was exasperated with Governor Murphy’s ineptitude and the countless actionable items that were continuously being ignored.
 The recall represented another major pinnacle in Monica’s political career because it was the first time anyone had the courage and fortitude to recall a governor, which might’ve eventually led to the recall in California.
 This event woke New Jersey up, letting residents know that they had the power to be the change they wanted to see when things were no longer working in their favor.

-Always staying actively and civically involved, Monica is also a freelance Republican political strategist, counseling and collaborating with fellow GOP colleagues across a plethora of counties to incentivize cohesion among Republican Party members, spearhead current public policies and communication channels in local branches and increase voter turnout in different socioeconomic and multiracial neighborhoods.
+Always staying actively and civically involved and as noted earlier, Monica was also a freelance Republican political strategist, counseling and collaborating with fellow GOP colleagues across a plethora of counties to incentivize cohesion among Republican Party members, spearhead current public policies and communication channels in local branches and increase voter turnout in different socioeconomic and multiracial neighborhoods.
 Monica envisioned and conceptualized the NJGOP Leadership Summit, a creative initiative that helps bring Republicans together so they can learn successful branding techniques, decipher how vote-by-mail operates, and understand the inner functions of government.
 This in turn, helps them remain in-tune with their constituents’ pain points and fully encapsulate their roles as public servants.
-Once again making history, Monica is one of the first, if not one of the only, African American Republicans to create such an event.
+Once again making history, Monica was one of the first, if not one of the only, African American Republicans to create such an event.

 Why Monica Brinson is running